-The COVID-19 pandemic has forced many governments worldwide into introducing strict measures to curb the spread of the novel coronavirus.
+The sudden onset of the COVID-19 pandemic in 2020 has forced many governments worldwide into introducing strict measures to curb the spread of the coronavirus.

-The USPTO has already taken a handful of measures in this direction, including conducting the usual interviews, oral hearings, and in-person meetings remotely.
+Patent offices worldwide, including the USPTO, have already taken a handful of measures, including conducting the usual interviews, oral hearings, and in-person meetings remotely.